-Plasmid pCMV-hA3G has been previously described (40).
-Mutated plasmids were generated by Quick-Change Site-directed Mutagenesis (Table 1) (Agilent Technology) based on the secondary structure model of the 5'UTR of A3G mRNA (40) and verified by DNA sequencing (Eurofins, Germany).
+Plasmid pCMV-hA3G was previously described [40].
+Mutated plasmids were generated by QuikChange site-directed mutagenesis (Table A1) (Agilent Technology, Santa Clara, CA, USA) based on the secondary structure model of the 5'-UTR of A3G mRNA [40] and verified by DNA sequencing (Eurofins, Konstanz, Germany).
 The A3 uORF2 mutants were constructed by inserting a G after the uAUG (translation initiation codon of the uORF) and deleting a G before the uUGA (termination codon of the uORF) in order to place the uUGA in frame with the uAUG, thus changing the wild type (wt) 23 amino acid sequence MTTRPWEVTLGRAVLKPEAWSRK to MDYEALGGHFREGCPKTRSLEQK.
-Vif was expressed from pcDNA-hVif expression vector encoding codon-optimized NL4.3 Vif (45) or from pCRV1-B-LAI (46) expressing Vif from the pLAI.2 strain of HIV-1.
-Plasmids expressing stress granule (pcDNA GFP-PABP, pcDNA GFP-TIA1) or P-Body (pcDNA GFP-DCP1, pcDNA GFP-AGO2) markers were kindly provided by Dr S. Pfeffer (IBMC-CNRS, Strasbourg).
+Vif was expressed from pcDNA-hVif expression vector encoding codon-optimized NL4.3 Vif [45] or from pcRV1-B-LAI [46] expressing Vif from the pLAI.2 strain of HIV-1.
+Plasmids expressing stress granule (pcDNA GFP-PABP, pcDNA GFP-TIA1) or P-body (pcDNA GFP-DCP1, pcDNA GFP-AGO2) markers were kindly provided by Dr S. Pfeffer (IBMC-CNRS, Strasbourg, France).